 EYE: How dangerous is the work?

-ZAHRA: Local, Arab women often risk their lives at the frontlines as they cover their home or neighboring countries, and haven’t historically been celebrated in this way and in these spaces.
+ZAHRA: Local Arab women often risk their lives at the frontlines as they cover their home or neighboring countries, and they haven’t historically been celebrated in this way and in these spaces.
 These women are not war correspondents or foreign reporters.

 These journalists, correspondents and photographers are natives who tell different, more personal stories about conflict and its devastating consequences on their own people.

-The women also face steep and unique challenges that their Western counterparts do not.
-With all that in mind, their stories can’t but be fascinating, and their work can’t but be celebrated.
+The women face steep and unique challenges that their Western counterparts do not.
+With all that in mind, their stories can’t help but be fascinating, and their work must be celebrated.

 EYE: Why did you decide to compile their stories through personal essays and not interviews?